All Episodes

 As a former resident of this city, renowned for its ungovernability, I was profoundly impressed by the precision of this exercise, and official observers echoed my anecdotal observations on Sunday night.

-It is doubtful Oh, oh, get this.
+Oh, oh, get this.

 Get this.

-One of their excerpt.
+One of their excerpts.

-Mr. Obrador jumped in front of the cameras like Chuck Schumer and told all of Mexico that he had won, adding that he had information from the quick count showing he was up by 500,000 votes.
+Mr. Lopez Obrador smelled defeat and swung into action with Plan B. Just after Mr. Ugalde asked the candidates not to declare victory yet while they continue to count, Mr. Obrador jumped in front of the cameras like Chuck Schumer and told all of Mexico that he had won, adding that he had information from the quick count showing he was up by 500,000 votes.

-This sets up his plan to tell everybody his supporters that he has had the election stolen from him.
+This sets up his plan to tell everybody, his supporters, that he has had the election stolen from him.

 And there were observers all over the place.

-First thing I want to is before you get to the lifestyle stack, I want I want I haven't commented much on Warren Buffett and uh and Bill Gates.
+First thing I want to say, before we get to the lifestyle stack, I haven't commented much on Warren Buffett and Bill Gates, but there's something that strikes me here that's clever, funny, and shows them to be a little hypocritical.

 At least, well, Mr. Buffett.

-So while these guys, well, Gates' dad is big in this, I don't know where Gates he hasn't stated this uh his position publicly, but Gates' dad and Buffett are out there saying we should not abolish the estate tax.
+I don't know where Gates hasn't stated his position publicly, but Gates' dad and Buffett are out there saying we should not abolish the estate tax.

 And yet, rather than have their own money redistributed by the government, they don't want the government getting theirs either.

-Uh so they're doing what they can to avoid, and by the way, it's legal.
+So they're doing what they can to avoid it.

 I mean, you can do this too.

-You just have to give away a small percentage of it every year to charity, but it's forever untaxable uh after that.
+You just have to give away a small percentage of it every year to charity, but it's forever untaxable after that.

-Uh and it it will qualify as a big deduction the first year you make that donation.
+And it will qualify as a big deduction the first year you make that donation.

-So, I mean, you you've got to have a little bit of a nest egg to be able to do it.
+So, I mean, you've got to have a little bit of a nest egg to be able to do it.

 It's not illegal.

-You can't access it for anything, but you're also shielding it from the government, which is you know, asset managers love to tell you how you can screw the government.
+You can't access it for anything, but you're also shielding it from the government, which is, you know, asset managers love to tell you how you can screw the government.

 Well, I take that back.